Choose your settings

 Lazika Capital sets itself apart by focusing exclusively on regions far from urban centres.
 This makes all the difference for smallholders and family businesses.
 Lazika offers a wide range of financial services (credit, funds transfer, payment services) tailored to the needs of farmers and microentrepreneurs.
 It also makes sure to reach women, who make up 52% of its clientele.

-Increasing access to credit through capital investment Tajikistan
+Increasing access to credit through debt investment Tajikistan

 Tajikistan